Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 The image is simple.

 It conveys the message without redundant information.
-However, t fails to captivate or grab the reader's attention.
+However, it fails to captivate or grab the reader's attention.

 Image fails to evoke emontions or a sense of urgency.
 It is informative but unimportant visualization for someone trying to evoke change.